Optometrist Vs. Ophthalmologist: Choosing Eye Doctor in Fresno

 Still, you may find yourself confused about whether to go to an optometrist or an ophthalmologist.
 Here is a need-based checklist that will help you settle the debate of OD vs MD eye doctors.

-You should visit an optometrist for the following requirement:-
+You should visit an optometrist for the following requirements:-

 • A detailed eye exam if you feel pain or other unusual symptoms in your eye.